MarcoSimoes/setplaysdataset/USAGE.md

 ## Selecting players to a demonstration

-After positioning the game in the exact scene you want to use to start the setplay you will demonstrate, you need to choose which players will take part in your setplay.
+After positioning the game in the exact scene you want to use to start the setplSPSaveSPay you will demonstrate, you need to choose which players will take part in your setplay.
 You must choose players from the team you chose - we will call it *your team* - and you may select players from the opponent team.

 ![Select players to new demo][RVizSelTeam]